alimate/errors-spring-boot-starter/README.md

 user.already_exists=Another user exists with the '{0}' username: {1}
 ```
 During message interpolation, the `{0}` and `{1}` placeholders would be replaced with annotated field's value and
 method's return value.
-The `ExposeAsArg` annotation is applicable to:
+The `ExposeArg` annotation is applicable to:
  - Fields
  - No-arg methods with a return type